Master of Science in Athletic Training

 Prospective students interested in this option will apply to Texas A&M as an undergraduate Kinesiology student.
 If accepted, during the New Student Conference, students will declare interest in pursuing the dual degree program and will be placed with an undergraduate advisor in this area.

 Note: If you are a current undergraduate student, it is likely that you will need to pursue the 4+2 option.
-You will complete an undergraduate degree in your choice of major (Kinesiology is common) and apply to the MSAT program.
+You will complete an undergraduate degree in your choice of major (Kinesiology and Exercise Science are common but not required) and apply to the MSAT program.
 You should contact an undergraduate academic advisor to help you determine your options.

 The MSAT program offers the highest quality of athletic training education providing both a stimulating academic environment and an in-depth, hands-on clinical experience.

-● Faculty and clinial staff dedicated to student success;
+● Faculty and preceptors dedicated to student success;

 ● Small class sizes to allow individualized instruction and career planning;